 Identifying triggering events often demands more than understanding the immediate set of circumstances that contributed the current incident of emotion.
 Our spouse may be upset over a tardy return from work.
 However, to understand the emotional discomfort, we must understand more than the precipitating event.

 Widening Our View

-We must widen our view.
+We must widen our view to see this magnificent life through the messy complexity.
 An emotionally upsetting event relies on perception of the event.
 Perception relies on past experiences.
 A young child abandoned by a parent may be more sensitive to possible threats to a stable relationships.